-If you have a jam-packed schedule, you likely have experienced scurrying to make on-the-go meals.
-By utilizing a blender, you can reduce your stress by saving both time and money.
-Furthermore, a common misconception is that blenders are reserved for smoothies, but they actually are wonderful tools that can be lifesavers.
+If you have a jam-packed schedule, you’ve likely experienced scurrying to make on-the-go meals.
+By utilizing a blender, you can reduce stress by saving both your time and money.
+Furthermore, a common misconception is that blenders are reserved for smoothies – however, they are quite useful in other ways and can be lifesavers.
 Try spicing things up with these blender recipes that are surprisingly easy and definitely delicious.

 1. Almond Butter

-Not only will this be better and cheaper than buying it, but you’re the chef so you’ll know exactly which ingredients will be going into your nut butter.
-Contrary to popular thought, homemade nut butter is incredibly easy to make, only requiring a few ingredients and taking as little as 15 minutes.
-You have the power to make it super creamy, extra chunky, unsalted, salty-sweet- it’s all up to you!
+Not only will this be better and cheaper than buying it, but you’re the chef!
+You’ll decide exactly how to craft your butter, knowing all the ingredients that will be included.
+Contrary to popular thought, homemade nut butter is very easy to make, requiring few ingredients and taking as short as fifteen minutes to prepare.

 - 2 cups raw almonds